johnnyawesome/ConnectedParticles/README.md

 Even [Processing.org](https://processing.org/) has a version of it on it's very frontpage.

 I always disliked it, and so I thought I'll make my own, to be done with it forever!

-I even blogged about it [here](https://breaksome.tech/coding-a-particle-effect-in-p5js/) so you can read how simple it is to code something like this yourself!